Muslim immigration ban: India

 Before he became the Chief Minister of Uttar Pradesh in 2017, minister Yogi Adityanath praised U.S. President Trump's position on a Muslim immigration ban and stated that “similar action[s] [are] needed to contain terror activities in this country.”'

 The Indian government introduced a migrant law (the Citizenship Amendment Act, or CAA) that excluded Muslims from applying for fast-tracked asylum (under claims of religious persecution) from Afghanistan, Bangladesh, and Pakistan.

 Netherlands

 Geert Wilders is a prominent advocate for a ban on immigration from Muslim nations in the Netherlands.

 Russia

 Long time Russian leader of Liberal Democratic Party of Russia, Vladimir Zhirinovsky had called for a ban on Muslim immigration.

-Sri Lanka

-Refugees from countries such as Afghanistan and Pakistan are frequently discriminated against, and social media has been hostile towards the idea of immigration from Muslim countries.
-Muslim "preachers" can be deported if not holding a correct visa and/or preaching a form of Islam that is considered to be against the values of Sri Lanka.

-Muslims were expelled from the Northern Province in 1990 as part of a form of ethnic cleansing due to the Muslims' differences in terms of ethnicity and genetics, the main and traditional home of Sri Lankan Muslims in the Eastern Province.
-Contact with Muslims in the post-war era has led to further Islamophobia as the local population have had little-to-no experience in dealing with Muslims, leading to further pogrom-like activity against the Muslim community.

-Muslims can often be viewed as "foreign" to the island due to their history of ethnic segregation and other cultural and genetic differences.
-Islamophobia has been described as a bridge between Sri Lankan Tamils and Sinhalese in the post-war era.

 United Kingdom and Ireland

 Opposition to immigration from Muslim countries has been widely debated in British and Irish culture.
 An opinion poll in 2017 found that around half of British people wanted to stop immigration from Muslim majority countries.

-Shamima Begum was a teenage woman whose British citizenship was revoked due to her travelling to join the Islamic State, a group that is classed as a terrorist organisation by the UK government.